-- Deployment Checklist for Oracle RAC Database Use the checklist to review the deployment methods for Oracle Real Application Clusters. - Server Hardware and Software Review Checklist for Oracle RAC Installation Use the checklist to check minimum hardware and software requirements for Oracle RAC. - Installer Planning Checklist for Oracle Database Installation Use the checklist to assist you to be prepared before starting Oracle Universal Installer. - Upgrade Checklist for Oracle RAC Review the checklist for additional requirements related to upgrading an existing Oracle Real Application Clusters (Oracle RAC) installation to Oracle Database 18c.
+- Deployment Checklist for Oracle RAC Database Use the checklist to review the deployment methods for Oracle Real Application Clusters. - Server Hardware and Software Review Checklist for Oracle RAC Installation Use the checklist to check minimum hardware and software requirements for Oracle RAC. - Supported Storage Options for Oracle Database and Recovery Files The following table shows the storage options supported for Oracle Database and recovery files: - Installer Planning Checklist for Oracle Database Installation Use the checklist to assist you to be prepared before starting Oracle Universal Installer. - Upgrade Checklist for Oracle RAC Review the checklist for additional requirements related to upgrading an existing Oracle Real Application Clusters (Oracle RAC) installation to Oracle Database 19c.